peak8/rhubarb-pi/KIOSK-SETUP.md

 # Introduction

-The Rhubarb Pi can have a Kiosk mode, where a React app is displayed on a monitor connected to one of the HDMI ports.
+The Rhubarb Pi can have a Kiosk mode, where a React or Electron app is displayed on a monitor connected to one of the HDMI ports.
 This requires a number of packages be installed for managing the graphics.
 This document details the procedure for setting up the environment using Openbox as a Window Manager.

 The procedures are based on the following tutorials and assumes Raspberry Pi OS Lite (32-bit) based on Debian Buster is the base OS: